hellokarthic/iamVP7.github.io/_posts/2016-08-08-Notifications-WebExtension-API.markdown

 In the options part we are having different parameters which will be defining the Notification.
 First one is *type* of the notification, currently Firefox (Firefox 48) is supporting only basic type, but we also have image, list and progress as types.

 We can compare with the above image and understand the Simple notification easily, the **Bold Letters -- Alert message** is the title of the notification, and the normal font face "Time to drink water" is the message of the notification.
+And in the left side you can see the small notification icon for this particular notification, usually company logos goes here.

+#Creating Image Notification

+We all know, the WebExtensions is universal extensions, without changing any code I tried the same extension in the Google Chrome, just to check whether I can test image Notifications